Where to Visit

 Ely Tourist Information Centre

 Call in and ask our friendly and knowledgeable staff how to make the best of your time with us.

-Nestling under the big skies of the Fen countryside, in the shadow of its magnificent cathedral, Ely offers a wealth of attractions.
+Nestling under the big skies of the Fen countryside, in the shadow of its magnificent cathedral, Ely offers a wealth of attractions and things to do.
 As the second smallest city in England, it is compact enough to explore on foot, but large enough to fill a full day and more.
 Close to Cambridge and Newmarket and within easy reach of the Suffolk and North Norfolk coast, Ely is your perfect base for exploring this beautiful area.

 The first port of call for any visitor to Ely today will almost certainly be the Cathedral.
 This imposing structure towers across the fens for miles around.
 Dominating the skyline, it is one of England's most beautiful and largest Cathedrals.
 Known locally as the 'Ship of the Fens' it is famous for its unique Octagon tower, which when lit can be seen for tens of miles.
 The Cathedral is also home to the only national museum dedicated to Stained Glass.
 If it's history you're interested in then Ely Museum, housed in the city's old gaol, is an excellent place to start.